-We will also ask your child to share 2 'screen record' clips (of around 10 minutes), where they record examples of typical media activity on their phone or tablet.
+We will also ask your child to share 2 or 3 'screen record' clips (of around 10 minutes), where they record examples of typical media activity on their phone or tablet.
 Your child will only be asked to share what they are comfortable with researchers seeing, and given guidance on the kind of things to avoid (e.g. security information).

-Finally, we'll ask you to consent to having a researcher observe your child's activities on social media for a 2 week period, to further help us understand what they do online - we term this social media tracking.
-Researchers will only follow accounts they have permission for, and will not interact with your child at any point (e.g. commenting or liking).
-Following this 2 week period, researchers will stop following your child's accounts.
+Finally, we'll ask you to consent to having a researcher observe your child's activities on social media for a 2-week period, to further help us understand what they do online - we term this 'social media tracking'.
+Researchers will only follow accounts - from our company account - that they have permission to follow, and will not interact with your child at any point (e.g. commenting or liking).
+After this 2-week period, researchers will stop following your child's accounts.

-As noted earlier, the information we collect will be used to prepare a report and video clips, this material may include footage of your child, screen grabs and photos, but these will not include the name of your child (we will use a fake name) or their friends, any account names or other contact information, and any personal information.
+As noted earlier, the information we collect will be used to prepare a slide deck, report and video clips.
+This material may include footage of your child, screenshots and photos, but these will not include the name of your child (we will use a fake name) or their friends, any account names or other contact information, or any personal information.

-3. Followup Interview: A Revealing Reality researcher will again talk to you and your child on a video call for about 45 minutes to 1 hour.
+3. Follow-up Interview: A Revealing Reality researcher will talk to you and your child again on a video call for about 45 minutes to 1 hour.
 With your consent, we will record this interview.
 We will also take notes during the interview, to capture answers more fully.